 The idea that SEO (search engine optimization) involves merely incorporating strategic keywords is a myth.
 Although including relevant keywords into your website content communicates the intent of your webpage to a search engine, SEO involves a number of components:

-- Website optimizations: Your site must be marked up with header, content, URL, image, title tag and meta attributions which indicate to Google the appropriate manner in which to index your content.
-Much like a librarian sorting a full stack by call numbers, Google uses your site’s attribution designations to file your site in the appropriate location so users can find it easily.
-Hint: If your “book” isn’t sorted properly in the stacks, users will never find it—even if the call catalogue insists that it’s present.
+Your site must be marked up with header, content, URL, image, title tag, and meta attributions, which indicate to Google the appropriate manner in which to index your content.
+Much like a librarian sorting a full stack by call numbers, Google uses your site’s attribution designations to file your site in the appropriate location, so users can find it easily.
+Hint: If your “book” isn’t sorted properly in the stacks, users will never find it—even if the card catalogue insists that it’s present.

-- Navigability: Have you ever visited a website where it was impossible to find your way around?
+Have you ever visited a website where it was impossible to find your way around?
 The last thing you want is for a user to land on your site and not be able to find the information you need.
 Just like a firm handshake or trustworthy eye contact is imperative in an initial consultation, first impressions matter online, too.
 How is a potential client supposed to trust you with sensitive matters if you haven’t provided them with a hospitable first impression online?
-The amount of time potential clients spend on your site, on each page, and how many times a user clicks on your site just to push the “back” button right away, called a bounce–all affect your SEO.
+The amount of time potential clients spend on your site, on each page, and how many times a user clicks on your site just to push the “back” button right away—called a bounce all affect your SEO.